Saarthak-Vijayvargiya-github/AR-VR-IoT-Monitoring/README.md

 | NodeMCU Code | [NodeMCUCon.ino](MicroController/NodeMCUCon/NodeMCUCon.ino) | For Potentiometer related data to Firebase and Thingspeak|

 ---
+## Important Information

+1. We have not uploaded the folder <em>Assets/Firebase/Plugins/x86_64/</em> due to Github's file size constraints.
+Hence if you want to use this project, please configure the Unity app with Firebase SDK.
+2. The information in google-services.json has been removed for privacy purposes.
+Hence make your own database.
+3. The internet information in Microcontroller codes have been removed for privacy purposes.

+---
 ## Prerequisites

 1. Basic understanding of IoT devices and the Arduino.